Mohammed0Saeed/SchedulePlanner/README.md

 # SchedulePlanner
-A schedule planner that creates a semester plan for all the lecture in an institute, the project is still in progress.
-For any inqueries, you can start a discussion :)
+SchedulePlanner is python code that takes three csv tables of the teachers, subjects, and courses.
+From these three tables, this code will make a random plan according to the weekly plan of the school or the university.
+If you want to try this code, you should follow the same structure of the csv tables.
+If there is any suggestions or inqueries, you can start a discussion :)